 - 1 tbsp olive oil

-- Make 2 gaps in the mixture and crack in an egg, one at a time.
-Cover the pan and cook on low flame for 5 minutes.
-The eggyolks should not be hard but soft cooked, so be careful not to overcook the eggs.
+Make 2 wells in the mixture using a wooden spoon and crack an egg, adding one at a time.
+Cover the pan and cook on low heat for 2-3 minutes.
+The egg yolks should not be hard but soft cooked, so be careful not to overcook the eggs.

-- Garnish with parley & serve immediately with bread, fresh yogurt or just as delicious on this own.
+Garnish with parley and oregano and serve immediately with pita, some yogurt on side or just as delicious on this own.